nasa-jpl/golaborate/README.md

 Most of these servers are written in golang.
 Due to our need to compile for windows XP, we are using Golang 1.9.
 Hopefully soon we will be able to updated to 1.13 or the latest with the replacement of the Zygo PC running windows XP.

-To install golang, grab the binaries from http://golang.org/dl, use your system package manager, or brew on macos.
+To install golang, grab the binaries from http://golang.org/dl, use your system package manager, or [brew](https://brew.sh/) on MacOS.
 For brew:

 ```
 brew install go@1.9